 Cybercrime is a growing problem that seems to keep getting worse each year, and 2021 is no different.

 To give you an idea of just how serious the situation is and why we need to take decisive action as soon as possible, here are 24 alarming cybercrime statistics from 2021.

 What is Cybercrime?

 Cybercrime is defined as any crime that is committed with the use of a computer.
-This could mean an email scam in which a "Nigerian prince" asks you to wire him some money so that he can process his visa to move to the United States, but it could also be a direct attack against a company's data to try and steal account information and credit card numbers.
+This could mean an email scam in which a "Nigerian prince" asks you to wire him some money so that he can process his US visa.
+Still, it could also be a direct attack against a company's data to steal account information and credit card numbers.

 Cybercrime can also be the sale of illegal materials over the internet, such as drugs or child pornography, as well as abuse, such as when pedophiles try to talk to kids, or when people make fun of each other and cause one another harm, also known as cyberbullying.